Jays-T/the-band-room/README.md

 # Features still to implement

 - [ ] Contact Page (allow the user to contact the site owner)
+- [ ] Search (allow the user to search through the site using filters and categories)
-- [ ] Personalized Image for Band Room
+- [ ] Personalized Image for each band for their Band Room
 - [ ] Delete User Account
 - [ ] Calendar (I plan to possibly integrate <a href="https://fullcalendar.io/#demos" target="_blank">Full Calendar</a> )
 - [ ] User availability confirmation (for events scheduled using the calendar)